 Income protection insurance for Doctors

-This document has been prepared by Moiler Partners, an Authorised Representative of Count Financial Limited ABN 19 001 974 625; AFSL 227232 (“Count”) a wholly-owned, non-guaranteed subsidiary of Commonwealth Bank of Australia ABN 48 123 123 124 and is for general information only.
+This document has been prepared by Moiler Wealth, an Authorised Representative of Count Financial Limited ABN 19 001 974 625; AFSL 227232 (“Count”) a wholly-owned, non-guaranteed subsidiary of Commonwealth Bank of Australia ABN 48 123 123 124 and is for general information only.
 The presentation has been prepared without taking into account your personal objectives, financial situation or needs.
 You should assess whether the information is appropriate for your needs and consider talking to a Count Authorised Representative before making any investment decision.
 The relevant PDS should be considered before making a decision about any financial product.
 The information is provided as an information service only and does not constitute financial product advice and should not be relied upon as financial product advice.
 23 December 2019.